 Mental Health Nurse Practitioner

-Psychiatrists and psychiatric mental health nurse practitioners attend medical school, have a medical degree, and generally have residency psychiatric training.
+Mental Health Nurse Practitioners are valuable to our community as they help fill the gaps in diagnosing and management of medications due to a shortage of psychiatrists.
+Nurse Practitioners do not attend medical school while, Psychiatrists attend medical school, have a medical degree, and generally have residency psychiatric training.
 Some may have a special interest like adult patients, or specialize in adolescent psychiatry or offer a holistic approach in a private practice setting.
 You might even be able to find some psychiatrists who studied at the University of Texas at Austin!

 Things to Look for in Psychiatrists

 Many people struggle with psychiatric conditions like mood disorders, depression, anxiety, panic attack, attention hyperactivity disorder (ADHD), post traumatic stress disorder (PTSD) and more, and it’s not always clear where to turn for psychiatric help when these mental health conditions show up.

 There are a number of issues that can bring a person to seek out a mental health professional or psychiatrist, from minor to major problems like depression, major depression, bipolar disorder, anxiety disorders, etc. These conditions range from life-threatening issues to things that just cause a lot of stress and concern as well as treatment options for psychiatric care in outpatient or inpatient counseling setting.

 Be sure to find out if the psychiatry professional offers a thorough evaluation of your diagnosis or psychiatric assessments.
 Also, find out if the psychiatrists are approved by the American Board of Psychiatry.
 These are also good questions to raise when searching for treatment for an adolescent psychiatrist or adult psychiatrist or general adult psychiatry in Austin, or anywhere.